 No sac expansion and no leaks: scan yearly.

-Leaks or any sac expansion – inform Vascular Surgeon and secretary by e mail on day of scan - schedule to discuss at Vascular MDT.
+Leaks or any sac expansion – inform Vascular Surgeon and secretary by e mail.
+For minor sac expansion <5mm, repeat ultrasound in 6 mo.
+For any sac of 5 mm or more in 6 months or 9mm or greater total expansion in 1 year or more – inform vascular surgeon and secretary promptly and ask then to schedule Vascular MDT discussion.

+Note: sac expansion should be judged over the history of the surveillance scans – not just on the last scan.
+E.g if sac was previously stable, then expands 5mm in 1 yr, then 4mm in the next 6 mo, then this would constitute 9mm expansion over the last 2 scans, which should be prompt MDT discussion.

 Any non-visualisation of parts of the graft of aneurysms should be noted and the vascular consultant informed, so that a decision can be made whether further imaging with a different modality is necessary.